Returning to Rehab After Relapse: Does Rehab Work the 2nd time?

 Relapse is a complex phenomenon—often preceded by various contributing elements and ultimately happening for any number of reasons.
 Of significant importance, though, is the fact that addiction is a disorder that can negatively impact areas of the brain that influence processes such as self-control and reward.1

-Other factors that have been shown to increase your likelihood of relapse include:2,5
+Other factors that have been shown to increase the likelihood of relapse include:2,5

-Aside from being aware of individual factors that might increase your risk for relapse, some potential warning signs or changes in thoughts/behaviors to look out for include:
+Aside from being aware of individual factors that might increase your risk for relapse, some potential warning signs or behavior changes to look out for include:

 While addiction can be treated successfully, like many other chronic illnesses, there is no “cure.”2

 Primarily, treatment entails helping you learn how to manage your addiction more effectively so you can maintain your recovery.
 This means that starting a rehab program is and won’t be all you need to do to maintain recovery.
 You can look at is a foundation you need to build on.
 Long-term success requires you to stay vigilant and have a solid plan for how to stay on track.